-Ken has appeared on major news outlets to explain complicated legal issues.
-He has spoken to CNBC, The National Law Journal, The Recorder, and Product Liability Law360, as well as various trade publications.
-He writes articles on computer and technology law, and often speaks to bar associations and other groups about computer crime, electronic discovery, and consumer arbitration clauses.
+Ken has appeared on major news outlets to discuss a range of legal issues.
+He has spoken to CNBC, the National Law Journal, The Recorder, and Law360, as well as various trade publications.

 University of California, Berkeley School of Law (Boalt Hall), 1989, J.D.

 University of Wisconsin, 1986, B.A.

 US Courts of Appeals for the Second, Third, Sixth, Seventh, Ninth, and Tenth Circuits

 US District Court for the Northern District of Illinois Trial and General Bars